Connic

 Record-Keeping: Audit-Ready From Day One

 Articles 12, 19, and 26 require logs and records sufficient for traceability and audit.
-If a regulator asks you to demonstrate what your AI agent did on a specific date with a specific input, you need to be able to answer — completely and accurately.
+If a regulator asks you to demonstrate what your AI agent did on a specific date with a specific input, you need to be able to answer it completely and accurately.

 On Connic, this is automatic.
 Every agent execution is logged with:

-• Full context — trigger source, input data, model used, all tool calls, outputs produced, duration, token usage, and final status
+• Full context: trigger source, input data, model used, all tool calls, outputs produced, duration, token usage, and final status

-• Guardrail evaluations — every guardrail check recorded as a trace span with rule type, mode, pass/fail result, and detection details
+• Guardrail evaluations: every guardrail check recorded as a trace span with rule type, mode, pass/fail result, and detection details

-• Approval decisions — who reviewed what, when they decided, and what reasoning they provided
+• Approval decisions: who reviewed what, when they decided, and what reasoning they provided

-• Configuration changes — an audit log tracking every change to agents, deployments, connectors, environment variables, API keys, and team members
+• Configuration changes: an audit log tracking every change to agents, deployments, connectors, environment variables, API keys, and team members

-• Version history — Git-based deployments give you a full history of every change to agent definitions, system prompts, and tool configurations
+• Version history: Git-based deployments give you a full history of every change to agent definitions, system prompts, and tool configurations

 Risk Management: Guardrails That Prevent Harm in Real Time